…you can smell the snow [if you know the TV show, we are officially besties!!]

 …and in some cases, a Black Friday offer isn’t even the right move for your business.

-But as the Queen of ‘oh-shit-it’s-that-time-of-year-again’ marketing, I know how important it is for you to finish your year strong… whilst still feeling cheery, festive and like you have the time to enjoy making Grandma’s sugar cookies with your kids.
+But I used to hold the annual record as Queen of ‘oh-shit-it’s-that-time-of-year-again’ marketing which means I know how important it is for you to finish your year strong… whilst still feeling cheery, festive and like you have the time to enjoy making Grandma’s sugar cookies with your kids.

 So, here are some alternative ways you can offer your audience incredible value this holiday season… without slapping up a less-than-desirable Black Friday offer.

 This might just be the offer I’m most excited about — seriously — if you’re a coach, then you know how many people are afraid to take the first step (us included!)

 Humans create scenarios in their mind about what ‘might’ happen.
 They don’t join the gym because they’re not thin/fit enough.
 They don’t start a spin class because, well, ‘what if it’s hard?’